daostack/alchemy-monorepo/documentation/overview.md

 npm install @daostack/client -g
 ```

 ## General structure

-The client basically is structured around two types of classes.
+The main purpose of the `@daostack/client` library is to provide helpful tools to interact with the DAOstack ecosystem.

+For that purpose, we provide a number of Classes that represent a number of basic entities - these are the basic building blocks of a DAO, if you will.
+These are the following classes: `DAO`, `Member`, `Proposal`, `Queue`,  `Scheme`, `Reputation`, `Reward`, `Stake` and `Vote`.

 ### Configuration: the Arc object

-There is the `Arc` object that holds the basic configuration (which services to connect to) and serves as the main entrypoint when using the library.
+Before interacting with the contracts on-chain and the indexing service,  is the `Arc` object that holds the basic configuration (which services to connect to) and serves as the main entrypoint when using the library.

 A typical way of configuring a new Arc instance is as follows: